 Heritage & Living Christmas Tree Programs

-To kick off the Heritage Tree contest, the Park Board and City of Monroe selected the first tree for recognition earlier this year.
-The large Coast Redwood (below) is located at Highway 2 and East Main in Traveler’s Park.
-It will receive Heritage status for its size and rarity in the area.
-Adorned with lights, it served as the community Christmas Tree last year for Monroe’s annual tree lighting and will be used again for the 2018 event.
+To kick off the Heritage Tree program, the Park Board and City of Monroe selected the first tree for recognition: the large Coast Redwood tree which is located at Highway 2 and East Main in Traveler’s Park.
+It received Heritage status for its size and rarity in the area.
+Adorned with lights, it serves as the community Christmas Tree for Monroe’s annual tree lighting.
+For 2019, nine additional heritage trees were nominated by Monroe residents and added to the registry.

 For more information about the Heritage Tree and Living Christmas Tree programs, contact the Monroe Parks Department at 360-863-4559.
 Heritage Tree Nomination Form